 Audax Artifex was our January 2012 Daring Bakers’ host.
 Aud worked tirelessly to master light and fluffy scones (a/k/a biscuits) to help us create delicious and perfect batches in our own kitchens!

 So, my friend Audax is hosting this month, and I really wanted to use the exact recipe he came up with/provided since 1) They look so high and fluffy, and 2) He linked a great video of his sister making them, which was fun to watch.
-BUT, I couldn’t risk a batch of scones sitting around until they turned to rocks, then getting chucked in the trash after reaching the point of stale where they could be used as hockey pucks.
+BUT, I couldn’t risk a batch of scones sitting around until they turned to rocks, then getting chucked in the trash after reaching a point of stale, for which they could be used as hockey pucks.

 Fortunately, the Cook’s Illustrated recipe is similar to his recipe plus another where the scones are baked together touching, in a circle, called a ‘touch of grace’, The only difference is, the Cook’s Illustrated recipe uses much more liquid and baking powder.
 He told me I could use the Cook’s Illustrated recipe because it was so similar.
 Thank you, Aud!

 As you can tell by the title, I put a twist on them.
 I had many requests for a gooey cinnamon roll like biscuit.
 I’ve seen lots of recipes for cinnamon roll scones and biscuits, but they mostly incorporate just cinnamon and sugar, which is delicious, but I wanted GOO, just like the GOO in the giant cinnamon rolls you get at the malls – called CINNA plus rhymes with Tron.
 I wanted these biscuits to have swirls or ribbons of inner goo like a fresh out of the oven baked CINNATRON bun.
-I know they use dark brown sugar, butter and a special cinnamon hand ground just for them by the Zukicacalukichang tribes of the Vietnamese jungles, using rocks.
-Umm, great..but I think Cassia or Ceylon will do, thank you.
+I know they use dark brown sugar, butter and a special cinnamon hand ground just for them by the Zukicacalukichang tribes of the Vietnamese jungles, using rocks and leaves.

 First I tried folding the cinnamon goo lightly into the batter with the buttermilk, so I wouldn’t overwork it.
 The goo didn’t swirl or ribbon, just blended in fully, which was surprising since it was so thick.
 They tasted great, but I wanted strips of goo, like CINNATRON buns.

-Second attempt – once the dough balls were nestled in their comfy circle, I poked three to four holes, with the floured end of a wooden spoon, into each ball of dough, then piped the goo into the holes using a snipped ziplock bag.
+Second attempt.
+Once the dough balls were nestled in their comfy circle, I poked three to four holes with the floured end of a wooden spoon into each ball of dough, then piped the goo into the holes using a snipped ziplock bag.
 It worked – BUT, it would have worked a lot better had I used a squeeze bottle or bag with a small, plain pastry tip.
 I would have been able to get the goo in deeper, and I wouldn’t have ended up with cinnamon goo blotches all over the tops of the biscuits, as you see in the above collage.
 This dough is way too soft for a snipped ziplock to excavate and fill.
-I didn’t go for a third try – didn’t need to – I know for sure a squeeze bottle or pastry tip will work great.
+I didn’t go for a third try and didn’t need to, because I know for sure a squeeze bottle or pastry tip will work great.